McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 The following is a quick guide to performing a collection update:

 	1. Download the latest version of Geospatial Data Pages from the GIS Data Pages Google Spreadsheet as a CSV file.
-	2. Save the file to the local directory, C:\Home\GeoPortal-Collection.
+	2. Save the file to the local directory, C:\Home\GeoSpatial-Collection.
 	3. Rename the file as Geospatial_Data.csv.
 	4. Open Harvester.py by right-clicking the file and selecting Edit with IDLE 3.5.
 	5. Run the script by hitting F5.